 As we continue delivering services, we are ensuring that staff and volunteers follow all health advisories as directed through resources such as the Centers for Disease Control and Prevention, World Health Organization and the Illinois Department on Aging.
 In addition, we are maintaining ongoing communications with our community partners to ensure a collaborative approach to coordinated care.

-We will continue to remain flexible and respond accordingly as the situation evolves and encourage you to visit this website for more information.
+We will remain flexible and respond as needed.
+Please visit this website regularly for updated information.

 Delivery procedures have been further refined for COVID-19 considerations.
 To cut the risk potential, drivers use hand sanitizer, wear gloves and take other precautions based on recommendations from the Centers for Disease Control and Prevention (CDC).
 The meals are left outside the front door followed by a knock on the door or phone call.
 The driver returns to the vehicle and waits to see that the meals are picked up.